The ICCRE-CPC 2019 organizing committee is glad to offer 2 field trips :

 8:00: Departure from Quebec City Convention Centre to Parc national de la Gaspésie

-Dinner and accommodation at Gite du Mont-Albert, a magnificent 4-star hotel known for hospitality, fine local cuisine, and unique decor.
+Dinner and accommodation at Gite du Mont-Albert, a magnificent 4-star hotel known for its hospitality, fine local cuisine, and unique decor.

 Dinner and accommodation at Gite du Mont-Albert.